German language courses, German language skills and certificates

 German language skills are a prerequisite for studying

 With the exception of a small number of degree programmes, German is the teaching language at FAU.
-Therefore, a very good knowledge of German is essential for successfully completing a degree programme at our University.
+Therefore, a very good knowledge of German (at about the Level C1/C2) is essential for successfully completing a degree programme at our University.
 Students require the following language skills and proof of proficiency:

-Before registering for almost all undergraduate Bachelor’s and State Examination degree programmes, students are expected to submit evidence of proficiency in German of at least level C2 (CEFR).
-The only exception is the telc Deutsch C1 Hochschule examination, which can also be accepted as proof of language skills when registering for the stated degree programmes.
+Before registering for nearly all undergraduate Bachelor’s and State Examination degree programmes, students are expected to have a very good command of German.
 More specific information on accepted proof of language proficiency is given below.

 - The level of German required for applying and/or enrolling for Master’s degree programmes varies greatly.
 Our information sheet on Master’s degree programmes (in German) gives an overview of the level of German required in each case.